mdmtk/docs/edge/source/guide/csp/wifi.md

 * Parm name: HexKeyClear
 * Description: Provide the hex key (64 hex chars) used by network
 * Parm value input rules:
-	* String with a minimum of 64 characters and a maximum of 64 characters
+	* String with exactly 64 valid hexadecimal characters (e.g. 0-9, A-F) that collectively specify a 256 bit binary key value that can be used for either TKIP or AES-CCMP encryption.

 If WEP is not selected and Protect Key is true: